davideparpinello/DB_Assignment2/README.md

 # Databases Course - Assignment 2 <!-- omit in toc -->

-This repo contains a SQL query for auto-populating the database, copy the content of `db_create.sql` to the Query Tool and run it to create tables and insert data automatically

 ## Table of contents <!-- omit in toc -->

 - [Generate database](#generate-database)